pjambet/blog/content/posts/go-tcp-server.md

 We're essentially heavily leaning into the go runtime, which takes care of running the goroutines, as long as we're careful to run blocking code in ways that doesn't interfere with other parts of the server, we don't have anything else to do to handle any number of clients.

+In order to understand to understand the architecture of this approach, it's important to categorize all the goroutines started by the server in two groups, the first one has a single goroutine, started directly in the main function, we'll refer to it as the **main coroutine**, and the other group is for all the goroutines started for all the connected clients, we'll refer to them as the **client-specific coroutines**

 {{% note %}}
 "Any number of clients" is a stretch, there is _technically_ a limit.
 Handling clients is not free, it uses resources, some memory is allocated for each new client and a file descriptor is used.
 Different OSes handle this their own way, but there is a limit of file descriptors a process can keep open, so our server cannot handle an "unlimited" number of clients.